Personality psychology: Social cognitive theories

-Recognition that the tendency to believe that hard work and persistence often results in attainment of life and academic goals has influenced formal educational and counseling efforts with students of various ages and in various settings since the 1970s research about achievement.
+Recognition that the tendency to believe that hard work and persistence often result in attainment of life and academic goals has influenced formal educational and counseling efforts with students of various ages and in various settings since the 1970s, with research about achievement.
 Counseling aimed toward encouraging individuals to design ambitious goals and work toward them, with recognition that there are external factors that may impact, often results in the incorporation of a more positive achievement style by students and employees, whatever the setting, to include higher education, workplace, or justice programming.

 Walter Mischel (1999) has also defended a cognitive approach to personality.
-His work refers to "Cognitive Affective Units", and considers factors such as encoding of stimuli, affect, goal-setting, and self-regulatory beliefs.
-The term "Cognitive Affective Units" shows how his approach considers affect as well as cognition.
+His work refers to "Cognitive Affective Units" and considers factors such as stimulus encoding, affect, goal-setting, and self-regulatory beliefs.
+The term "Cognitive Affective Units" indicates that his approach considers both affect and cognition.

-Cognitive-Experiential Self-Theory (CEST) is another cognitive personality theory.
-Developed by Seymour Epstein, CEST argues that humans operate by way of two independent information processing systems: experiential system and rational system.
+Cognitive-experiential self-theory (CEST) is another cognitive personality theory.
+Developed by Seymour Epstein, CEST posits that humans operate through two independent information-processing systems: the experiential and the rational systems.
 The experiential system is fast and emotion-driven.
 The rational system is slow and logic-driven.
 These two systems interact to determine our goals, thoughts, and behavior.

-Personal construct psychology (PCP) is a theory of personality developed by the American psychologist George Kelly in the 1950s.
+The Personal construct theory of personality was developed by the American psychologist George Kelly in the 1950s.
 Kelly's fundamental view of personality was that people are like naive scientists who see the world through a particular lens, based on their uniquely organized systems of construction, which they use to anticipate events.
 But because people are naive scientists, they sometimes employ systems for construing the world that are distorted by idiosyncratic experiences not applicable to their current social situation.
-A system of construction that chronically fails to characterize and/or predict events, and is not appropriately revised to comprehend and predict one's changing social world, is considered to underlie psychopathology (mental disorders.)
+A system of construction that chronically fails to characterize and/or predict events, and is not appropriately revised to comprehend and predict one's changing social world, is considered to underlie psychopathology.

-From the theory, Kelly derived a psychotherapy approach and also a technique called The Repertory Grid Interview that helped his patients to uncover their own "constructs" with minimal intervention or interpretation by the therapist.
+From the theory, Kelly derived a psychotherapeutic approach he called The Repertory Grid Interview, which helped his patients uncover their own "constructs" with minimal intervention or interpretation by the therapist.
 The repertory grid was later adapted for various uses within organizations, including decision-making and interpretation of other people's world-views.